Professor Lupo and his Horrible Pets

 Sound 9

-Professor Lupo and his Horrible Pets is a fast paced puzzle game with a great story and interesting enemies to outsmart.
-Playing as a intern trying to escape a doomed space station that is overrun by deadly alien pets is a lot of fun and the strong narrative elements makes it even better.
+Professor Lupo and his Horrible Pets is a fast-paced puzzle game with a great story and interesting enemies to outsmart.
+Playing as an intern trying to escape a doomed space station overrun by deadly alien pets is a lot of fun, and the solid narrative elements make it even better.
 The game also features a surprising amount of content and can keep players busy for a long time.
-Some more variety for the environments would have been nice, but the great monster designs make up for this and their varied behaviors keeps things fresh.
+Some more variety for the environments would have been nice, but the great monster designs make up for this, and their varied behaviors keep things fresh.
 Overall, this is one of our favorite puzzle games of the year and a must-have for any fan of the genre.

-Gameplay: Five chapters with a 100 challenging, but entertaining, levels to conquer.
+Gameplay: The game features five chapters with a 100 challenging, but entertaining, levels to conquer.

-Graphics: The hand-drawn visuals look great and the monster designs are really neat.
+Graphics: The hand-drawn visuals and the monster designs are neat.

-Sound: Features a great soundtrack, decent sound effects and even full voice acting
+Sound: The audio is well-rounded, with a great soundtrack, decent sound effects, and even full voice acting

 Summary 9.3 Perfect